Sunnydayz77/the-plus-side/README.md

 ### Overview

-> _Description of the project you'll be building with the objective described in non-technical language_

-_**The +Side** is a positivity blog that alternates between a personalized gratitute post/daily positive journal and a good news article._
+_**The +Side** is a positivity blog that alternates between a personalized gratitude post/daily positive journal and a good news article.
+Users can sign up for an account, sign in, post a blog article/gratitude piece, and add postive news article links.
+They can also edit these posts and delete them.
+Beyond this, users can comment on blog posts and news articles.
+The +Side is built using React front-end and Ruby on Rails back-end.
+Look at the + side of life!_

 <br>

 ### MVP

-> The Minimum Viable Product should be a well-planned and easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.
+- _Sign up_<br>
+- _Sign in_<br>
+- _+ blog post_<br>
+- _+ news article_<br>
+- _Editing and deletion of posts_<br>
 - _Comments section_<br>
 - _Rails Backend (API)_<br>
 - _React Frontend_<br>